KoyanagiT/KnowInfo/README.md

 ## Note

-You don't play simulations here.
+*This simulations work on only "Google Chrome".
+*And, I don't test environments under Linux and Mac.

 ## Author

-* me
+me

 Enjoy making Ryouiki-Tenkai simulations!